-Cost of product revenues includes all JAKAFI and ICLUSIG related product costs, low single-digit royalties to Novartis on all sales of JAKAFI in the United States and amortization of our licensed intellectual property rights for ICLUSIG using the straight-line method over the estimated useful life of 12.5 years.
-The increase in cost of product revenues for the three months ended March 31, 2019 as compared to the same period in 2018 is due primarily to increased royalties to Novartis on all JAKAFI sales in the United States.
+Cost of product revenues includes all JAKAFI, ICLUSIG and PEMAZYRE related product costs, employee personnel costs, including stock compensation, for those employees dedicated to the production of our commercial products, low single-digit royalties to Novartis on all sales of JAKAFI in the United States and amortization of our licensed intellectual property rights for ICLUSIG using the straight-line method over the estimated useful life of 12.5 years.
+The increase in cost of product revenues for the three and six months ended June 30, 2020 as compared to the corresponding periods in 2019 was due primarily to increased royalties to Novartis on all JAKAFI sales in the United States.